 - If a student has issues with passwords it is their responsibility to ask for support to help them access online learning platforms.

 - If a student is absent from school when homework is set, it is their responsibility to find out what the homework was and complete it on time.
 Having access to Microsoft Teams and other online learning platforms will help students identify assignments they need to complete.

 - Illness/other extenuating circumstances - If a student is ill/away for more than two days then they will be exempt from completing the homework set during that time.
 If a student is ill/away when a homework assignment is due then they will not be sanctioned for not handing that assignment in.

 Teachers closely track and monitor homework.
 Students who complete all homework each week will receive 25 Brislington Charter Points (BCPs) every week.

 There is a tiered approach to support students who habitually do not complete their homework.
 Every half term, data will be collected on the level of homework completion.
 Those students who are failing to complete homework assignments will initially meet with their SPL, and then a member of the senior leadership team.
 Parents of these students will also be contacted.
 The cohort of students who are struggling to complete homework the most in every year group will need to attend compulsory Homework Boost.
-This is an after school provision where students will be supported in completing their homework assignments and developing a better attitude and habit towards independent study.
-Homework Boost will start in January 2021.
+Homework Boost will start in March 2021.
 More information will be published in due course.